Call for Papers: 2023 NSU Nordic Environmental Ethics Winter Symposium

 30-31 March 2023 / Trondheim, Norway

 The Nordic Environmental Ethics NSU Study Circle will hold its fifth symposium on March 30-31, 2023 in Trondheim, Norway.
 We welcome abstract submissions and presentations on any topic in environmental ethics done by Nordic and Baltic researchers or in the Nordic/Baltic context.
-The special theme of this year is food and water ethics.
+The special theme for this winter symposium is food and water ethics.

-We are happy to organise this event in collaboration with EurSafe and the Norwegian University of Science and Technology colleagues hosting the event.
-The symposium takes take place in the premises of The Royal Norwegian Academy of Sciences and Letters.
-Travel/accommodation grants will be available to participants from Nordic-Baltic countries*.
+We are happy to organise this event in collaboration with EurSafe and The Programme for Applied Ethics at the Norwegian University of Science and Technology hosting the event.
+The symposium takes place in the premises of The Royal Norwegian Academy of Sciences and Letters.
+Travel/accommodation grants will be available to participants from Nordic-Baltic countries.*

 Research presentations comprise the heart of the symposium.
-The program will also include a keynote and a networking session where participants can pitch their ongoing or planned research or projects.
+The program will also include keynote sessions and special sessions on the theme food and water ethics, and a networking session where participants can pitch their ongoing or planned research or projects.
 Nordic Environmental Ethics study circle is a part of Nordic Summer University (NSU) series of study circles.
 It runs biannually 2021-2023 and explores environmental ethics, broadly understood, in the Nordic-Baltic context, encouraging the exchange of ideas and aiming at establishing a more permanent Nordic Environmental Ethics Network.